Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 Because the price of gasoline came back down again.

-And so the journal says we could fill pages with all the ways that government has undermined energy security and raised production costs.
+And so the journal says we can fill pages with all the ways the government has undermined energy security and raised production costs.

 And they include the reformulated gas mandates, prohibitions on offshore and Alaska oil drilling, environmental regulations, and price controls that go a long way to explaining why not a single oil refinery has been built in this country since 1976.

-A lot of what they have done, the dentist casinics of the world have done is created higher gasoline prices.
+A lot of what they have done, the dentist Kuciniches of the world have done is created higher gasoline prices.

 So you're talking to Mr. Free Market here.

-Now, Governor Governor Matt Blunt from Missouri wrote a letter back to the journal and said, Yeah, well, you didn't get it quite right.
+Now, Governor Matt Blunt from Missouri wrote a letter back to the journal and said, yeah, well, you didn't get it quite right.

 I believe my actions have been responsible and appropriate.